Kotlin/dokka/CONTRIBUTING.md

   Use 4 spaces for indentation.
 * [Build the project](#building) to make sure it all works and tests pass.
 * Write tests that reproduce the bug or test new features.
-* PRs without tests are accepted only in exceptional circumstances if it can be shown that writing the corresponding test is too hard or otherwise impractical.
+* PRs without tests are accepted only in exceptional circumstances if it is evident that writing the corresponding test is too hard or otherwise impractical.
 * If you add new or change old public API, [update public API dump](#updating-public-api-dump), otherwise it will fail the build.

-Please [contact maintainers](#contacting-maintainers) to coordinate any big piece of work in advance.
+Please [contact maintainers](#contacting-maintainers) in advance to coordinate any big piece of work.

 ### Building